DaneCronin/Portfolio/README.md

 ## Purpose

-build a responsive and mobile-friendly website with HTML and CSS to create a portfolio with links to work projects.
+build a responsive and mobile-friendly website with HTML and CSS to create a portfolio with links to work projects and contact info.

 ## Built With